zhiming99/rpc-frmwrk/README.md

 12. `Websocket/http support`(to come)

 ---
+[`Sat 30 Nov 2019 02:33:06 PM Beijing`]
+1. Still writing openssl support, and stucked with the SSL's renegotiation.
+It should be done next week.

 [`Mon 25 Nov 2019 03:58:57 PM Beijing`]
 1. added LZ4 compression option to the router traffic. the `rpcrouter` now accepts command line option `-c` to enable compression on the outbound packets from the CRpcNativeProtoFdo port.
 2. SSL support next...